Neutral Good: Tropes, Examples, and How to Best Use this Alignment

 Superhero Side Kick Characters

-Another example of neutral good characters in fiction is the sidekicks and one-off characters.
+The sidekicks and one-off characters in superhero movies tend towards neutral good.
 Often, superheroes will enlist the help of a trusted friend, a wise sage, or an ally with specific skills to help them in the ultimate quest against evil.

 The enlisted assistants were so wrapped up in their own lives that they didn’t worry about the pending evil.
 However, upon being asked to do the right thing and get involved, they will.